ARC

 The Case of the Missing Bag

-A fancy red Chevrolet smoothly glided to a stop beside us as we waited for the light to turn green at the Dairy Circle cross.
+A fancy red Chevrolet smoothly glided to a stop beside us as we waited for the light to turn green at the Dairy Circle cross in South Bangalore.
 But it was not the car that attracted our attention; it was the pulsing beat emanating from within it.
 An unknown song of the techno variety was playing.
-The bass from it throbbed and seemed to overpower our heartbeats into voluntary synchronicity.
+The bass from it throbbed intensely and seemed to overpower our heartbeats into voluntary synchronicity.
 It was an excellent sound system.
 I turned to the auto driver and said as much.

 “Arrey, hamare pass bhi hai boss.
-Main mera system lagaye tho mera auto bhi dance karne lagega.”
+Main mera system lagaya tho mera auto bhi dance karne lagega!”

 I smiled at the infectious enthusiasm of the driver and his obvious pride over his auto.
-In fact it was a most interesting auto.
-Its interior was festooned with ribbons of multi-colored lights so that it gave you the feeling of being in some dingy dance bar.
+In fact, it was a most interesting auto.
+Its interior was festooned with ribbons of glowing, multicolored lights so that it gave you the feeling of being in some dingy dance bar.

-I did feel like dancing though.
-What seemed like a bleak and hopeless case had turned around in a most dramatic fashion.
+I did feel like dancing.
+What had seemed like a bleak and hopeless case initially turned around in a most dramatic fashion at the end.
 The many twists and turns tinged the whole week with a cinematic quality.
-Even now, when I look back, I marvel at the wonderful adventure it became in the end.
+Even now, when I look back, I marvel at the amazing adventure it became in the end.

 Saturday

-Like most things in life it started in an innocuous fashion and can be traced back to my insistence to get out of the city for the weekend.
-Since a common friend was going to Mysore for the weekend and invited us we decided to follow them there.
+Like most things in life, it started in an innocuous fashion and can be traced back to my insistence to get out of the city for the weekend.
+I was in Bangalore on a break and was staying with Pavan in his flat, my college friend who was working for a startup and shared the flat with two of his friends, Anand and Vishwas.
+I was getting bored staying alone in the flat so I kept pestering Anand to plan a weekend trip.
+Luckily, or perhaps unluckily in light of the events that transpired later, we soon learnt that a couple of our common friends were driving to Mysore for the weekend.
+They invited us to come along and we quickly decided to follow them there.
 So the three of us, Pavan, Anand and me took an auto from Pavan’s place to go to Brunton Cross Road to another friend’s place.
 The plan was to pick up a friend’s car from there and travel in that to Mysore.
 Pavan was in a hurry.
 He wanted to be in the car as soon as possible so that he could catch up with our common friends somewhere on the road to Mysore.
+We quickly packed and started in an auto for Brunton Road.
 The auto we had taken was one of those old, sputtering and whiny ones.
 It was going too slow to suit Pavan.
-So we got down opposite Shopper’s Stop on Bannerghatta Road and took another auto.
-The auto driver of the initial auto we had taken saw us take another auto and was of course not happy.
+So we got down opposite Shopper’s Stop on Bannerghatta Road and quickly took another auto.
+The auto driver of the first auto saw us take another auto and was not amused.
 He started cursing us.
-We were of course in too much of a hurry to pay much heed to his angry words.
+We were in too much of a hurry to pay much heed to his angry words.

 The second auto was new, fast, relatively quiet and smooth.
 Since we were three people in the auto with two being considerably overweight there was not much space for us to sit comfortably.
-Therefore, Pavan asked me to keep his bag behind us.
+So Pavan asked me to keep his bag behind us in the luggage space of the auto.
 His bag contained my Macbook Pro laptop apart from his wallet, cell phone, money, clothes and some documents.
 I was carrying my camera bag; a constant companion while Anand was carrying his own bag.
-The ride was uneventful.
+The rest of the auto ride was uneventful.
 We braved the horrendous Bangalore traffic and reached our friend’s place on Brunton Cross road.
-We got off the auto and I took out my wallet and started taking out money to pay the fare.
-In the meantime, Pavan and Anand started asking the auto driver for directions to go to Mysore Road from where we were.
+We got off the auto and I started taking out money to pay the fare.
+In the meantime, Pavan and Anand started asking the auto driver for directions to get to Mysore Road from where we were.
 The auto driver seemed helpful.
 I paid him.
 We then climbed to the second floor flat of our friend to pick up the car keys.
 We drank some water, checked out the flat, locked it and then climbed down to the garage.
-We got into the car.
-I got into back seat and Anand, who would be driving, gave me his bag to keep it in the back.
-Pavan asked me to keep his bag too in the back.
+We got into the car we had come to pick up.
+I got into the back seat and Anand, who would be driving, gave me his bag to keep it in the back.
+Pavan, who was sitting next to him, asked me to keep his bag too in the back.

 “What bag?”
 I asked him.